zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Evaluation

-We observe ~50\% utilization across benchmarks at each bandwidth, due to three main factors: (1) MLE Update units are inactive during the first round of SumCheck, which accounts for about half of total runtime; (2) lower-degree polynomials require fewer product lanes; and (3) repeating MLEs (e.g., $q_{add}$) reduce update modmul demand since they are reused across terms.
-Consequently, when optimizing for utilization, we observed a tendency to limit the number of EEs.
-Further parallelism and potentially higher utilization can be achieved by mapping multiple terms to EEs when possible, but this would introduce additional complexity in interconnect and increase bandwidth demand.
-These tradeoffs can be explored further in future work.
-In contrast, product lane modmuls are usually fully utilized, provided the polynomial degree and memory bandwidth are high enough.
-Despite moderate utilization, we achieve significant speedups over CPU baselines, reaching nearly 1000× at 1 TB/s of bandwidth.
+We observe $\sim$ 50\% utilization across benchmarks at each bandwidth, due to three main factors: (1) MLE Update units are inactive during the first round of SumCheck, which accounts for about half of total runtime; (2) lower-degree polynomials require fewer product lanes; and (3) repeating MLEs (e.g., $q_{add}$) reduce demand on the update modular multipliers since they are reused across terms.
+Consequently, when optimizing for utilization, we observe a tendency to limit the number of EEs.
+Further parallelism and potentially higher utilization can be achieved by mapping multiple terms to EEs when possible, but it would introduce additional complexity in interconnect and increase bandwidth demand.
+These trade-offs can be explored further in future work.
+In contrast, product lane modular multipliers are usually fully utilized, provided the polynomial degree and memory bandwidth are high enough.
+Despite moderate utilization, we get significant speedups over CPU baselines, approaching $1000\times$ at 1 TB/s of bandwidth.

+Our SumCheck unit was benchmarked on a ``training set" of mostly lower-degree polynomials, which comprise most ZKP protocols today.
+However, we found that higher-degree (e.g., Jellyfish polynomials) achieved comparable or higher utilization ($\approx 47\%$) than many lower-degree polynomials.
+This is because additional constituent polynomials and extension products place greater concurrent demand on EEs and product lanes, indicating that the utilization improves with greater polynomial complexity for a given hardware configuration.